giantswarm/cert-operator/examples/README.md

 * `imageTag` - Tag of the cert-operator image to be used, by default `local-dev` to use a locally created image.

-`cert-resource-lab-chart` is also configurable with `clusterName` and `commonDomain` (the latter should match the vaule used in `cert-operator-lab-chart`).
+`cert-resource-lab-chart` is also configurable with `clusterName` and `commonDomain` (the latter should match the value used in `cert-operator-lab-chart`).